-- improving access to and the provision of second-stage and move-on accommodation, and resettlement - improving the quality of safe accommodation - tackling overarching issues.
+- improving early intervention - improving access to and the provision of safe crisis accommodation - improving access to and the provision of second-stage and move-on accommodation, and resettlement - improving the quality of safe accommodation - tackling overarching issues.

 The vision, objectives, policies and proposals in this strategy are intended to apply to safe accommodation services across the board, not solely those commissioned with the funding allocated to the Mayor to deliver the new Part 4 duties.